 We Depend Upon Our Largest Customers For A Significant Portion Of Our Sales Revenue, And We Cannot Be Certain That Sales To These Customers Will Continue.
 If Sales To These Customers Do Not Continue, Then Our Sales Will Decline And Our Business Will Be Negatively Impacted.
-Traditionally, we have relied upon 3 customers for a significant portion of our sales during the fiscal year.
-During the fiscal years ended March 31, 2006 and March 31, 2007, the same three customers accounted for approximately 48% of our sales for both years.
-During the fiscal year ended March 31, 2008, they accounted for 50% of our sales.
-We do not enter into long-term contracts with our customers, but manufacture based upon purchase orders and therefore cannot be certain that sales to these customers will continue.
+Traditionally, we have relied upon three customers for a significant portion of our sales during the fiscal year.
+During the fiscal years ended March 31, 2007, 2008 and 2009, the same three customers accounted for approximately 65%, 68% and 62% of sales, respectively.
+During the fiscal year ended March 31, 2009, 45% of our sales were to a single customer (29% during the fiscal year ended March 31, 2008).
+We do not enter into long-term contracts with our customers but manufacture based upon purchase orders and therefore cannot be certain that sales to these customers will continue.
 The loss of any of our largest customers would likely have a material negative impact on our sales revenue and our business.